 I’m fine, at least that’s what I tell everyone.
-A series of heartbreaks leads me to move across the country, hide away in my pajamas, until a sexy gardener at the San Francisco botanical gardens gets me off my ass.
-Hell, he saves me when I step in dog shit.
+A series of heartbreaks drives me to move across the country and hide away in my pajamas, until a sexy gardener at the San Francisco botanical gardens gets me off my ass.
+Hell, Jack saves me when I step in dog shit.
 He’s close to perfect.

 But the past has a way of catching up to me.
 A promise I made my husband before he died keeps me bound, keeps any chance at love a distant dream.
 The more time I spend with Jack, the guiltier I feel for breaking my promise.
 Everyone’s got their hang-ups, right?

 Life is good.
-I’ve got a successful landscaping business and I’m an active member of my community.
-I know better than most that our tragedies shape who we are.
-Gemma comes from the world I turned away from, but I can’t leave this undeniable thing I’ve got for her alone.
-I shouldn’t want her, and yet I do.
+I’ve got a successful business and I’m an active member of my community.
+I know better than most that our tragedies shape who we are, but Gemma comes from a world that nearly wrecked me.
+Yet no matter how hard I try, I can’t leave this undeniable thing I’ve got for her alone.

-Being with Gemma makes me feel like a new man, like I’ve been hiding my true self without even knowing it.
+Being with Gemma makes me feel like a new man, like I’ve been sleepwalking through life without even knowing it.
 But something from her past keeps us from moving forward.
 Someone.
 Can a simple man compete with a ghost?

 After years of applying for a botany fellowship, I’ve finally got an interview.
-The only downside is it’s in the one place I can’t go, New York, where my family died.
+The only downside is it’s in the one place I can’t go, New York, where my family died, and my memories were stolen.
 Going back would be a nightmare.

-I can’t remember anything from before waking up in the hospital after the accident, and I don’t want to.
+I can’t remember anything from before waking up in the hospital, and I don’t want to.

-My brain is messed up, and here comes this devastatingly sexy guy who tells me we used to be in love, that I was his everything, and that he’s gonna do all he can to help me get my memories back.
-All he wants is my happiness, but what the hell do I want?
+My brain is messed up, and here comes this devastatingly sexy guy, Santiago, who tells me we used to be in love, that I was his everything, and that he’s gonna do all he can to help me get my memories back.
+He only wants my happiness, but what the hell do I want?
 Is it Santiago, or is it the idea of a love I never knew?

 I needed a vacation, badly.
 I’m on the outs with my family, and I’m struggling with my music.
 California sounds like a great way to ignore my problems.
-Until the one who got away falls back into my arms.
-Literally.
+That is until I see her.

-Opal broke my heart after disappearing without a word.
+Opal will always be the girl who got away.
+Actually, she’s the girl I fell in love with the summer after college then disappeared without a word.
 No calls.
 No texts.
 Nothing.
-I thought I was over it but being near her only brings up all the old feelings.
+I thought I was over her but being near her only brings up all the old feelings.